 The UCAS application does not just ask for qualifications; it also wants the student to describe their interests, their achievements, and why they are applying.
 The personal statement is probably the most important part, so students should make sure they spend time over this.
 Preparing it in a word processor is better than typing it in directly.
 A parent or other adult should check that it includes relevant information without padding.

 A parent will not be able to provide a reference; if the student has done paid or voluntary work, or has studied for qualifications such as music or drama exams, there may be a teacher or employer who can provide an academic or character reference.
 A minister or youth group leader may be an other possibility, or – if correspondence courses have been taken – a tutor.
 It should ideally be someone who is aware of the student’s academic potential and work ethic, and also how well they are likely to interact with other students.

 Home Education and the Open University

-In some cases, home educated students enjoy not just the freedom and focus of home education, but being able to work at home, at their own pace, without the interaction of other students.
-Others may have found jobs at sixteen, but want to continue part-time studying.
-Others may want to study at home many years later, perhaps to help with job promotion or even to move to a different career.
+In some cases, home educated students prefer to work at home, at their own pace, without the interaction of other students.
+Some may have found jobs at sixteen, but want to continue part-time studying.
+Others may want to study at home years later, to help with job promotion or to move to a different career.

-The Open University can be ideal in circumstances such as these; it provides some excellent courses and is highly flexible, with no entry requirements at all.
-Moreover, some Open University courses, once passed, may themselves count towards the qualifications necessary for a traditional university application.
+The Open University can be ideal in circumstances such as these.
+It provides some excellent courses and is highly flexible, with no entry requirements.
+Moreover, some Open University courses, once passed, may themselves count as qualifications for a traditional university application.